danbev/learning-ai/notes/ggml.md

     ...
 }
 ```
-Notice that this is using the forward compute graph.
+Notice that this is using the forward compute graph (gf).

 We can inspect the gradients:
 ```console
 (lldb) p gf->grads[0]->name